dNamiLab/dNami/doc/index.rst

    .. _earth:
    .. figure:: usage/img/earth.gif
-      :width: 70%
+      :width: 100%
       :align: center

-      Animation of the atmospheric and water-height disturbance due to the Tonga volcano explosion in January 2022 computed with dNami.
-Check out a higher resolution version on YouTube: https://www.youtube.com/watch?v=sIivtcx1Al0
+      Animation of the atmospheric and water-height disturbance due to the Tonga volcano explosion in January 2022 computed with dNami (right) and comparison to global infra-red satellite data (left).
+Check out a higher resolution version on `YouTube <https://www.youtube.com/watch?v=PaGtq5KBqJg>`_.

 Motivation and scope
 ====================